will-gibson/python-projects/README.md

-Practice projects while learning Swift.
+A collection of practice projects while learning Swift.

+-Will Gibson